With the explosion in online shopping over the past few years, now is the perfect time to launch that ecommerce business you’ve been dreaming of.

 When you create an account with WiziShop, you’ll have access to our helpful team of ecommerce experts, our Business Coaches.
 They’re available to answer any questions you may have about your store and offer personalized advice to give your business an edge over your competitors.

 In addition, you can check out hundreds of free resources, such as tutorials, videos, documents, and articles to further your ecommerce knowledge.
 We’re truly committed to helping you to manage your ecommerce site and make your business be the best it can be!

 Furthermore, WiziShop offers fair pricing that’s based on the performance of your store.

-When you sign up, choose from three different pricing plans, paying either $27 (USD), $77 (USD), or $297 (USD) per month.
-The only other fee we take is a small percentage of your sales, at 2%, 1%, or 0.5%, depending on your plan.
+When you sign up, choose from a variety of pricing plans, starting from $40 (with the first month for only $1).
+The only other fee we take is a small percentage of your sales, ranging from 0.75% to 2%, depending on your plan.

 Finally, our platform provides you with the reliability you need to relax and know that your website’s in good hands.
 Should an issue ever arise with your store, we get to work on fixing it immediately so that your sales will continue to flourish!